 Also, dynamic QR Codes have several advanced features.
 For example, password protection, lead generation, white-labeling, etc.

-Such features provide great flexibility to help businesses plan successful with the desired functionality.
+Such features provide great flexibility to help businesses plan successfully with the desired functionality.
 All such features are provided by professional Google Maps QR Code generators only.

-Yes, a QR Code for location is better than a location barcode.
-In fact, QR Codes, in general, are called advanced level barcodes.
+Yes, a QR Code for a location is better than a location barcode.
+In fact, QR Codes, in general, are called advanced-level barcodes.
 This is due to reasons such as:

 • QR Codes can be customized by adding colors and logos to them.
 The same is not possible for barcodes.
 This is why QR Codes have now started replacing barcodes